 Paid Traffic is a way of receiving visitors from platforms that you pay for.

-I’m meaning that, dialing in on paid advertising takes time, there is not magic formula, at least not that I’m aware of.
+I’m meaning that dialing in on paid advertising takes time; there is no magic formula, at least not that I’m aware of.

 Before you start wasting money, consider reading more about the subject.